agathoklisx/libved/README.md

  * When it happens (probably by the mark|save|restore|state quick implementation)
  * is critical, because you see different than it actually is, and this is the
  * worst that can happen to a visual editor (an ed doesn't suffer from this)).
- * so what i do? either gg|G first, to go to __a known reset point__ and then
+ * So what i do? either gg|G first, to go to __a known reset point__ and then
  * goback again, but !!not by using the a ` mark, but with an another way, either
  * with a search or a `goto to linenum' kind of thing.

  * That would be nice to catch those bugs.
 Would also be nice if i could reserve
  * sometime to fix the tabwidth stuff, which is something i do not have the slightest
- * will to do, because i hate tabs with a passion!!! in the code (nothing is perfect
+ * will to do, because i hate tabs with a passion in the code (nothing is perfect
  * in this life).

  * I'd rather give my time (as a side project though) to split those two different